intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

-   This includes the addresses associated with the "From" group(s), e.g. in the IETF these are the working group chairs, working mailing list, and Area Director(s), and contacts that are required for the management of the liaison, like the liaison manager if existant and/or an IAB liaison contact in case of statements sent by the IETF or the staff person from the external organisation that has sent the incoming liaison by mail, as well as any additional technical experts that should be informed.
+   This includes the addresses associated with the "From" group(s), e.g. in the IETF these are the working group chairs, working mailing list, and Area Director(s), and contacts that are required for the management of the liaison, like the liaison manager (if one exists) and/or an IAB liaison contact in case of statements sent by the IETF or the staff person from the external organisation that has sent the incoming liaison by mail, as well as any additional technical experts that should be informed.